defra-design/prn-design-history/app/posts/2023-06-09-manage-a-prn.md

 ### Research plan

-The initial design for 'raising, issuing and managing PRN' will be thought its first round of user research in sprint 4.
+The initial design for 'raising, issuing and managing PRN' will be through its first round of user research in sprint 4.